The Library of Feelings

 When I came out I found the girl sat on the floor by the entrance.
 Where else would she be, she could barely walk and it was not like anyone was going to help her other than the medical team, and they were always crazy busy and an ankle injury was not high priority.

-I stared at her for a moment, I needed to get back home, get some sleep, my next shift started in less than four hours, but something was stopping me.
+I stared at her for a moment, I needed to get back home, get some sleep, my next shift started in four hours, but something was stopping me.
 “Give me your hand,” I eventually said, “you’ll never get back on your own.”
 I didn’t have time to help, it wasn’t my job to, but something inside of me, it just wanted to.

 “Why did you let me go in?”
 I said as I helped her up.